CE-CF/P2-B214/hive/Simulator/Readme.txt

-Move the Drone with the arrow keys
-Move the Camera with WSAD
+Move the Drone with the arrow keys and move the second drone with ikjl Move the Camera with WSAD
 Exit with escape or the X on the top right
-Game runs on 1080x640
+In the start menu you can choose 4 different resolutions, and if you want full screen or not